-In playtesting, 5x5x5 Qua games are consistently voted as being the most fun.
-It is still easy to overlook threats that cross multiple levels.
+In playtesting, 5x5x5 Qua games are considered the most fun.
+Players frequently overlook threats that cross multiple levels.
 Games rarely last more than 10 minutes.
 Dice Qua, as a 2-player variant, works well with the 5x5x5 Qua game board.

-Qua games can be played cooperatively, where the game objective is to help each other make connections, so all three players can be winners.
+A Qua game can be played cooperatively, where the game objective is for all three players to complete their connections and become winners.

 Click download now to get access to the following files: